 Anchoring Bias – How the Brain Sees Prices

-- How Are Price Anchors Established? – In online marketing, the anchoring bias affects price decisions.
-Most online shoppers already have estimated prices in mind for the products and services they need.
+- How Are Price Anchors Established? – In marketing, the anchoring bias affects price decisions.
+Most shoppers already have estimated prices in mind for the products and services they need.
 They have researched costs, they remember what they paid in the past, or they ask others what they have paid.
 Sometimes, the number is just a rough guess.
 Then, when they encounter an actual price, the brain makes a quick comparison with that anchor price.All too often, though, the estimated price anchor is wrong.

 - Neuromarketing Can Reset Price Anchors – Neuroscience research shows that anchor prices are relatively short-lived.
 The fast-thinking brain can only retain a few bits of new information.
 Presenting a new price associated with a product or service can reset the brain.
 Since the values already in place in the brain are often incorrect, the new number becomes the anchor.By using language carefully, you can ensure the switch.
 For example: “Most People Expect to Pay $900 or More for a New Washing Machine.”
 The new price anchor becomes $900.

 - Everyone Is Looking for a Bargain – As everyone who sells products or services knows, one of the fastest ways to trigger a purchase is to offer the customer a lower than expected price.
 In fact, it’s essential in a competitive marketplace.
-National retailer, J. C. Penney, learned this lesson the hard way.
-New management decided to offer all products at a fixed, low price.
+National retailer, JCPenney, learned this lesson the hard way.
+The new CEO decided to offer all products at a fixed, low price.
 Those prices became anchors.
-They dropped using coupons and having sales.
+Coupons and sales were gone.
 Customers stayed away in droves.
 Without discounts, their brains couldn’t identify bargains.J.
 C. Penny made a serious mistake because the leadership team didn’t understand how the biased brain functions.

 Price Anchors Affect Almost Every Transaction